brandonw/brandonw.github.io/content/django-get-templatetag.md

         next
     </a>

-would work.
+will work.
 However, it requires all of the GET parameters to be known, as well as their values.
 It also would need to be updated any time the possible GET parameters change.
 This is a lot of extra work for something that is tangential to the pagination function.

 ### The Setup ###

-The Django feature with which code repetition will be reduced is called a [template tag](https://docs.djangoproject.com/en/dev/howto/custom-template-tags/).
+To lessen the technical burden of pagination, implement a [template tag](https://docs.djangoproject.com/en/dev/howto/custom-template-tags/).
 The first thing to do when creating a custom template tag is to decide which app to put it in.
 If the tag is only needed for a single app, then it can be put